Onur Avatar

 Moment Generating Functions

-The Moment Generating Function of a random variable X is a function that helps us find all the moments of X, if it exists.
+The Moment Generating Function of a random variable $X$ is a function that helps us find all the moments of $X$, if it exists.

 $$ M_X(t) = \mathbb{E}[e^{tX}] $$

-MGF of Discrete Random Variables
+Discrete Random Variables

-Let X be a discrete random variable with PMF $p(x)$.
+Let $X$ be a discrete random variable with PMF $p(x)$.
 Then:

 $$ M_X(t) = \sum_{x} e^{tx} \cdot p(x) $$

-Let X range equals to ${0, 1, 2, 3}$ and with the function $p(x)$:
+Let $X$ range equals to ${0, 1, 2, 3}$ and with the function $p(x)$:

 $$ p(x) = \frac{1}{8} \cdot \binom{3}{x} $$